Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 7. Glassdoor

-The unique thing about Glassdoor is that it provides a way for current and past employees to rate the companies they work for.
-It is a vital tool for job searching, letting job seekers learn as much about a company as possible.
+The unique thing about Glassdoor is that it allows current and past employees to rate the companies they work for.
+This is a vital tool for job searching, helping job seekers learn as much about a company as possible.

-With Glassdoor for Employers, you can read reviews of your company as a workplace and find quality candidates for a position.
+When you sign up for a Glassdoor for Employers account, you can read reviews of your company as a workplace and find quality candidates when hiring employees for open positions.

 8. HomeAdvisor

-This site is similar to Angi, helping customers find and review professionals for home improvement projects.
+This site is similar to Angi (in fact, they have the same parent company).
+It helps customers find and review professionals for home improvement projects.
 All reviews are verified and go through an extensive screening process.

-If you are a professional offering home improvement services, HomeAdvisor Pro allows you to connect with other HomeAdviser users in your area in search of a specific service.
+If you are a professional offering home improvement services, signing up with HomeAdvisor Pro allows you to connect with HomeAdvisor users in your area looking for a specific service.

 9. Judy’s Book